History of Pope Leo XIV in Timeline

 March 1, 2021: Private Audience with Pope Francis

-On March 1, 2021, Robert Francis Prevost had a private audience with Pope Francis.
+On March 1, 2021, Robert Francis Prevost had a private audience with Pope Francis, sparking speculation about a new role in Chicago or Rome.

 In April 2022, the Diocese of Chiclayo stated that Robert Francis Prevost met with Ana María Quispe and her sisters to personally attend the victims.

-January 30, 2023: Appointed Prefect of Dicastery for Bishops
+January 30, 2023: Appointed Prefect of the Dicastery for Bishops

-On January 30, 2023, Pope Francis appointed Robert Francis Prevost prefect of the Dicastery for Bishops with the title Archbishop-Bishop emeritus of Chiclayo.
+On January 30, 2023, Pope Francis appointed Robert Francis Prevost prefect of the Dicastery for Bishops.

-In May 2023, Robert Francis Prevost participated in the Latin American and Caribbean Episcopal Council's meetings in Aguadilla, Puerto Rico.
+In May 2023, Robert Francis Prevost participated in the Latin American and Caribbean Episcopal Council meetings in Aguadilla, Puerto Rico.

 September 30, 2023: Created a Cardinal

-On September 30, 2023, Francis created Robert Francis Prevost a cardinal with the rank of cardinal-deacon and assigned the deaconry of Santa Monica degli Agostiniani.
+On September 30, 2023, Pope Francis created Robert Francis Prevost a cardinal with the rank of Cardinal-Deacon.

 October 2023: Appointed to Additional Dicasteries

-In 2023, when asked by Catholic News Service whether his views from 2012 had changed, Prevost said that "many things have changed" and emphasized the church should be more open and welcoming, though he cautioned that church doctrine has not changed.
+When asked in 2023 by Catholic News Service whether his views from 2012 had changed, Prevost said that "many things have changed" and emphasized the church should be more open and welcoming though he cautioned that church doctrine has not changed.

-In August 2024, Prevost stated that "liturgy needs to be beautiful to help us, to strengthen us in our faith" while speaking to a Chicago-area parish.
+In August 2024, Prevost stated that "liturgy needs to be beautiful to help us, to strengthen us in our faith."

 In a November 2024 seminar, Prevost advocated for stronger church action on climate change, stating that "dominion over nature" should not be "tyrannical".